Section 8 notice received. You do not have to leave.

 Nuisance, annoyance or harassment of neighbours, or criminal convictions for using the property for illegal purposes.

-Landlord or family wants the property
+Landlord or family wants the property (1) or intends to sell (1A)

 Demolition or substantial works